mozilla/bugbug/README.md

 - **backout** - The aim of this classifier is to detect patches that might be more likely to be backed-out (because of build or test failures).
 It could be used for test prioritization/scheduling purposes.

-- **bugtype** - The aim of this classifier is to classify bugs according to their type.
+- **bugtype** - The aim of this classifier is to classify bugs according to their type, with four labels: crash/memory/performance/security.

 - **component** - The aim of this classifier is to assign product/component to (untriaged) bugs.